my battle with acceptance and compassion

 giving ourselves permission to embrace our emotions

 Acceptance means understanding who you are and why you are the way you are.
 It means understanding your struggles and showing love for ALL parts of yourself.
 What if the next time we feel shame or badly about ourselves, we ask ourselves how we would feel about someone else who had the same feelings or went through the same circumstances?
 I’m willing to bet that if it was the same circumstances happening to someone else, most times we would feel empathy and understanding for that person.
+The only way we can be happy is if we show ourselves acceptance and compassion.

 This post may contain affiliate links.
 If you purchase a product via my link I may receive a small commission at no additional cost to you.
 Please visit our disclaimers here